-Sapphire is more than just a gemstone: as a high-performance material, it combines extreme hardness, chemical resistance, and optical transparency – from UV to infrared.
-Whether in quantum technology, high-frequency electronics, or medical technology, sapphire enables applications that would be unthinkable with conventional materials.
+Sapphire is more than just a gemstone.
+As a high-performance material, it boasts extreme hardness, chemical resistance, and optical transparency from the ultraviolet (UV) to the infrared spectrum.
+Sapphire enables applications in quantum technology, high-frequency electronics, and medical technology that would be unthinkable with conventional materials.

-However, processing it is a challenge.
-Until now, only simple geometries could be feasible.
-More complex 3D structures are costly to produce and often suffer from quality issues such as microcracks, surface roughness, or form deviations.
+However, processing it is challenging.
+Until now, only simple geometries were feasible.
+More complex 3D structures are costly to produce and often have quality issues, such as microcracks, surface roughness, and form deviations.

 The EnablingSapphire research project aims to address these challenges.

-As part of the research project, Fraunhofer IPT and Fraunhofer ILT are developing a digital manufacturing platform for producing complex sapphire components and tools from industrially available semi-finished sapphire products.
-To achieve this, the researchers integrate laser-based shaping and polishing processes with advanced forming technologies such as precision glass molding.
+As part of the research project, Fraunhofer IPT and Fraunhofer ILT are developing a digital manufacturing platform to produce complex sapphire components and tools from commercially available semi-finished sapphire products.
+To achieve this, the researchers are combining laser-based shaping and polishing processes with advanced forming technologies, such as precision glass molding.

-The project investigates the shaping of complex 3D geometries using ultrashort laser pulses.
-The aim is to produce structures with undercuts, minimum radii of less than 100 µm, and aspect ratios of more than 10:1.
-At the same time, process parameters such as beam shaping and thermal pretreatment are optimized to minimize stresses and microcracks.
+The researchers are investigating the shaping of complex 3D geometries using ultrashort laser pulses.
+The objective is to fabricate structures featuring undercuts, minimum radii of less than 100 µm, and aspect ratios exceeding 10:1.
+At the same time, they optimize process parameters, such as beam shaping and thermal pretreatment, to minimize stresses and microcracks.

-Another focus is on laser-based polishing to achieve low-stress, crack-free surfaces up to optical quality.
-In addition, processes for surface functionalization are being developed, including Glassy Carbon coatings with and without microstructures, such as refractive or diffractive structures, and metallization for conductor tracks.
-The microstructures will be manufactured using Two-photon-polymerization combined with a pyrolysis process to achieve different free form shapes for the coating..
+Another area of focus is laser-based polishing, which achieves low-stress, crack-free surfaces of optical quality.
+Additionally, surface functionalization processes are being developed, including glassy carbon coatings with and without microstructures, such as refractive or diffractive ones, as well as metallization for conductor tracks.
+These microstructures will be manufactured using two-photon polymerization combined with a pyrolysis process to create various free-form shapes for the coating.

-Sapphire pressing tools are being investigated for the high-temperature forming of demanding glasses such as borosilicate and quartz glass, with process temperatures exceeding 1400 °C. In this temperature range, conventional tool materials reach their limits due to wear and dimensional instability.
-In addition, targeted surface functionalization, such as glassy carbon coatings, is applied to reduce adhesion, thereby improving demoldability and extending tool lifetime.
+The team is also investigating sapphire tools for high-temperature forming of challenging glasses, such as borosilicate and quartz, with process temperatures exceeding 1400 °C. In this temperature range, conventional tool materials reach their limits due to wear and dimensional instability.
+Additionally, targeted surface functionalization, such as glassy carbon coatings, is applied to reduce adhesion, thereby improving demoldability and extending tool lifetime.

 The developed process chain is validated using three demonstrators: